luismartinezs/studio-ghibli-books/development.md

     - When clicking on home icon, user goes to home page OK
     - When I click on cart, go to cart OK
     - When I click on product, go to detail OK
-    - If I click in home / detail / cart, I should always land in the top of the page
+    - If I click in home / detail / cart, I should always land in the top of the page OK
-    - When click, on popular, go to popular section

     - add collapsible menu in mobile view